AnAnalogGuy/dropshipping_dns_blocklist/README.md

 False positives can be reported using "Issues" or be removed by pull request.
 Please only one URL per issue and pull request.
 Please a a short comment why an URL is considered being a dropshipping shop.
 Please check the related guide.

 Adding a new dropshipping shop can be requested either as a pull request.
 Please only one URL per issue and pull request.
 Please add a short comment why an URL should be removed/is considered being a false positive.
 Please add a related statement if you are the operator or holder of the related shop or domain.
 Please check the related guide.

+The core of the blocklist is based on the open source contribution from Konsumentenschutz Schweiz.